nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 ## Create an account in ReadtheDocs

-After all thie files are in your repository go to [https://readthedocs.org/](https://readthedocs.org/) and create an acount and import your repository in **Import  a Project**.
+After all the files are in your repository go to [https://readthedocs.org/](https://readthedocs.org/) and create an acount and import your repository in **Import  a Project**.

 Then go to **import Manually**: